HL7/cqf-recommendations/pages/documentation-recommendations.md

 Content conforming to this implementation guide SHALL provide the strength of a recommendation using the [strengthOfRecommendation](http://hl7.org/fhir/R4/extension-cqf-strengthofrecommendation.html) extension.

 Content conforming to this implementation guide SHALL provide the quality of evidence for a recommendation using the [qualityOfEvidence](http://hl7.org/fhir/R4/extension-cqf-qualityofevidence.html) extension.

+#### Pertinent Information

+Documenting pertinent information related to a recommendation is critical to helping the intended recipient determine why the recommendation applies in each particular case.
+For definitional content, pertinent information can typically be inferred from the content referenced by the logic involved.
+To support cases where pertinent information cannot be inferred from the content, as well as to allow content developers to highlight particular aspects, the `input` and `output` elements of the PlanDefinition can be used to identify pertinent information for the recommendation.

 ### Representing Recommendations